Neuro Linguistic Programming

 Neuro Linguistic Programming (NLP) is not a part of the newbie guide, but I don’t want you to think that I am not including NLP because I don’t think it’s significant or useful.

 The blunt truth is that, for the purposes of recreational hypnosis, it doesn’t matter whether NLP is gospel truth or meretricious garbage.
 NLP is a vibe.
 A trope.
-It doesn’t need to be taken seriously or literally for you to have fun with it, and sleepingirl’s Kinky NLP is all about leveraging those tropes for NSFW purposes.
+It doesn’t need to be taken seriously or literally for you to have fun with it in whatever way you want.
+However, if you are worried that you don’t understand NLP or that various techniques don’t make sense, I can tell you right now that it doesn’t matter.

 If you think I’ve missed anything or have an extra paper or perspective to add, you can contact me through the feedback page.